 - Improved ICT and access to WIFI: The new LRC will provide our students with the equipment and technology that they need to succeed.
 Mobile devices with WIFI access will be a key feature to enable flexible working, as well as providing access to a wide range of online resources.

-We are hugely grateful to our friends in the School community who are supporting the campaign in an ambassadorial role.
+We are grateful to everyone who has donated to Bright Minds Bright Futures so far, as well as our friends in the School community who are supporting the campaign in an ambassadorial role.
 Special thanks go to:

 - Mr Carl Cross, Old Blue, Class of 1989